Addition of Louisville will benefit ACC

 He compiled a 210-136 record in baseball before leaving to become the head baseball coach at Northwestern University.
 In five seasons with the Wildcats, Wellman's teams posted a 180-97 record and 15 players signed professional contracts.
 Among those moving to the Major Leagues was Joe Girardi, an Academic All-America catcher who became the manager of the New York Yankees in 2007.

-Wellman and his wife Linda have three daughters -- Angie, who works with the Executive Partners Mentorship Program in the WFU Schools of Business and is married to Tim Lynde, a Wake Forest alumnus and former basketball manager who is with IMG in Winston-Salem; Nicole, a pediatrician, and her husband, Kevin Rice, a former captain of WFU's men's soccer team, who live in Winston-Salem; and Melissa, a teacher, and her husband, Ben Norman, an attorney, who live in Greensboro.
+Wellman and his wife Linda have three daughters -- Angie, who works with the Executive Partners Mentorship Program in the WFU Schools of Business and is married to Tim Lynde, a Wake Forest alumnus and former basketball manager who is an associate commissioner of the Atlantic Coast Conference; Nicole, a pediatrician, and her husband, Kevin Rice, a Greensboro firefighter and former captin of WFU's men's soccer team, who live in Winston-Salem; and Melissa, founder and director of GirlCHARGE, and her husband, Ben Norman, an attorney, who live in Greensboro.